Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 Another party was camped across the river from the start of the Koko Falls portage.

-It was getting dark, so we made a &ldquo;Fort Necessity&rdquo;camp at 19:20.
+It was getting dark, so we made a &ldquo;Fort Necessity&rdquo; camp at 19:20.
 The tent is a few tens of feet from the portage and a few feet from the falls.
 It's not heavily used but we're not the first here either.